martinosorb/machine-learning-novice/_episodes/05-dimensionality-reduction.md

 > [Kaggle galaxy zoo challenge](https://www.kaggle.com/c/galaxy-zoo-the-galaxy-challenge/data),
 > the [EFIGI catalogue of 4458 nearby galaxies with morphology](http://cdsarc.u-strasbg.fr/viz-bin/qcat?J/A+A/532/A74)
 > and the [Zsolt Frei dataset](http://www.zsolt-frei.net/galaxy_catalog.html)
-> Use PCA, t-SNE and UMAP to try and classify the galaxies in one of these datasets.
+> Use PCA, t-SNE, UMAP and HOSVD to try and classify the galaxies in one of these datasets.
 >
 > > ## Solution
 > > ~~~